 Clyde is a chef working in London.
-He used to work in the kitchen of one of Britain’s top private banks before he decided to make the move to self-employment.
+After working long hours every week, he found he never had time for himself or his family.
+So, after years of working in the kitchen of one of Britain’s top private banks, he decided to make the move to self-employment.

-“Then, one-night I came across an advert for chefs from a company called Brigad.
+“Then, one night, I came across a company called Brigad.
 I hadn’t heard of them before but one quick look on their website and it sounded pretty interesting.
-They essentially match hospitality businesses with qualified staff.”
+They essentially connect hospitality businesses to qualified staff.

-“I filled in the application form and the following day l woke up to a request for a phone interview and was later invited to sign up as a Brigader.”
+“I filled in the application form and the following day l woke up to a request for a phone interview and just later that day, I was on the app as a Talent.”

 “It has a number of advantages.
 One of the key things for me is staying in control of my work/life balance.
-I can choose when and where I work. l get notified about potential shifts on the app and if l like it (and l am free) then l take it.”
+I can choose when and where I work. l get notified about potential shifts on the app and if l like it and l'm available, then l take it.”

-“When I joined Brigad they introduced me to Coconut, a banking and accounting platform designed for self-employed people.
-It’s perfect for someone like me – all my business income is paid into this account and I get a notification every time money comes in.
+“When I joined Brigad they introduced me to Coconut, a tax and accounting app designed for self-employed people.
+It’s perfect for someone like me – all my business income is paid into this app and I get a notification every time money comes in.
 It automatically categorises all my expenses and stores all my receipts.
-It even calculates how much tax I owe throughout the year so I know how much so save.”
+It even calculates how much tax I owe throughout the year so I know how much to save.

 “On top of that, there’s lots of useful information in the app that tells you what you can and can’t claim on your tax bill which has been really helpful.
-As someone new to self-employment, I didn’t really know much about the accounting and tax side of things.
-Coconut make it super simple to understand.”
+As someone new to self-employment, I didn’t really know much about the accounting and tax side of things, but Coconut make it super simple to understand.

 “With Brigad taking care of finding me work and Coconut in charge of sorting out my finances, I get to focus on what I love most – creating great food!”